gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#set_line_cap(line_cap:number):reduce</code>
 </p>
 <p>
 Sets the current line cap style within the cairo context.
-See cairo<em>line</em>cap<em>t for details about how the available line cap styles are drawn.</em>
+See <code>cairo_line_cap_t</code> for details about how the available line cap styles are drawn.
 </p>
 <p>
 As with the other stroke parameters, the current line cap style is examined by cairo.context#stroke(), cairo.context#stroke<em>extents(),</em>and cairo.context#stroke<em>to</em>path(), but does not have any effect during path construction.